Brazen heist: Popular Kiwi artist Flox targeted by thieves

 "It sucks.
 I'm really shocked and angry.
 I've never had this happen before in my 15 years as an artist," said the devastated creative, who goes by the pseudonym Flox and uses stencil cutting and spray painting to craft her iconic native bird and botanical works.

-King is pinning hopes CCTV footage from local car yards will identify the art thieves and see the outstanding treasured works returned.
+King is pinning hopes CCTV footage from local car yards will identify the art thieves and see the outstanding works returned.

-Security cameras have captured at least one person walking past a luxury car sales showroom carrying the stolen artwork.
+Security cameras have captured a person wearing a neon-coloured shirt and head covered by dark-coloured jersey walking past a luxury car sales showroom carrying the stolen artwork.

+The person has troubled balancing the large haul King reckons is worth around $8000 in their arms.
+Several frames spill onto the footpath.

 Taking to Instagram Flox shared news of the shocking heist and asked for help to track down the stolen paintings.